How Much Does It Cost To Gut Renovate A Brownstone?

 With their scarce nature and seasoned appeal, brownstones in New York City forever remain in demand.
 However, for all their charm, renovating these prized properties to their full potential typically requires additional time and a larger budget.
 A complete gut renovation of a brownstone only adds further layers of necessity.

-The main difference between a basic brownstone renovation or remodel and a full gut renovation is that gutting a brownstone typically requires tearing down the full or partial interior to the framing and re-configuring the floor plan - which is often required anyway, due to their dated nature.
+The main difference between a basic renovation or remodel and a full gut renovation is that gutting a home typically requires tearing down the full or partial interior to the framing and re-configuring the floor plan.
+In brownstone renovations, floor-plan adjustments are often required anyway, due to their dated nature.
 A basic renovation or remodel usually suggests more cosmetic updates on a smaller scale.

 Average Costs Of A Brownstone Gut Renovation

 The average cost for a brownstone gut renovation in NYC is around $300 to $500 per square foot and all the way to $600 to 800 per square foot in all custom, ultra luxury renovations.
 Expect to pay around $900,000, to $1,600,000, to gut renovate a 3,200 square foot brownstone with mid-range to upper-mid tier finishes.

 Commonly Added Costs & Expenses Of A Brownstone Gut Renovation

 As a result of their dated nature, a brownstone gut renovation almost always entails additional costs beyond material and labor.